What to expect.

-Once you've completed your Health Intake Form your therapist will advise to prepare for treatment.
+Once you've completed your Intake Forms your therapist will advise to prepare for treatment.
 Depending on the treatment selected, you may be asked to undress to your comfort level.
 If you prefer to stay clothed, your therapist will simply work over your clothing.
-However, some treatments cannot be performed as they may require skin contact, such as circulation therapy.
+However, some treatments cannot be performed as they may require skin contact, such as Swedish Massage Therapy.
 While on the table, you will be fully and conservatively draped.
 You will not have to worry about any sort of uncomfortable exposure as the only areas that will be uncovered will be areas that are being worked on.

 If you are prone to getting a chill, the table will be heated and you will be covered with a blanket.

 Pain & Pressure.

 Many people are under the misconception that pain equals results.
 However, our goals are not to induce pain, but rather to reduce pain.
 That's not to say that you won't feel a little bit of pain.
 But it should be a good pain.
 The kind that 'hurts so good', to quote many of our clients.
 Your therapist is going to take the proper direction to effectively reduce your pain.
 Working into trigger points, relaxing taught muscle bands and stretching muscle fibers to allow more blood flow circulation, which will increase the bodies own abilities to heal itself.
 This is the approach and the intention taken when treating our clients.
 Every touch is approached with intention & confidence to insure that your massage is effective and feels good too!